Riding the chairlift safely

 Getting on

-No matter whether it’s the conveyor belt to the lift or the barrier – once it’s the queue, he or she quickly makes their way to the entering point.
+No matter whether it’s at the conveyor belt to the lift or at the gate – when it’s the person waiting’s turn, they must move quickly to the boarding point.
 The ski poles remain in one hand.
 Snowboarders get out of the rear binding.
-A glance backwards at the chair and the free hand help to get on safely.
+Taking a look at the oncoming chair and utilising your free hand will help you get on safely.
 If you take a backpack with you, it is best to carry it around your chest.
-This way, winter sports enthusiasts do not push anyone away unintentionally.
-When getting in and out of the car, it is also important to make sure that the buckles or straps of the backpack do not get caught anywhere.
+This way you won’t push anyone away unintentionally.
+When getting in and out of the car, it is also important to make sure that the backpack’s buckles or straps do not get caught anywhere.

 Beginners quickly learn how to get on the chairlift.

 In some chairlifts the bar has to be closed manually.
-Here there is either a signal indicating when this should be done, or there is consultation with the chair partners.
-In particular, the bar should not be pulled down while others are still sitting down or adjusting themselves.
+For this, there is either a signal indicating when this is to be done, or it is agreed upon with the fellow passengers.
+In particular, the bar should not be pulled down while others are still in the process of sitting down or adjusting themselves.

-During the ride, skiers should remain calm and not rock back and forth, for example, in order to cause the track to wobble.
-In addition, the stirrup should be kept closed.
+During the ascent, riders should behave appropriately and not engage in reckless behavior like rocking back and forth in order to cause the track to wobble.
+In addition, the safety bar must remain lowered.

-Smoking and dropping rubbish during the ride is of course also strictly forbidden for reasons of nature conservation.
+Smoking and dropping rubbish during the ride is of course also strictly forbidden for environmental reasons.
 It is also important to hold on to your own equipment and secure it so that nothing can fall out.

-During the ride, it is important to enjoy the view of the surrounding mountains.
+There is plenty of time to enjoy the view of the surrounding mountains on the lift.

 Stopping during the ride

 If the chairlift stops during the ride, it is important to remain seated.
-If there are children in the chairlift or other passengers are getting restless, they should be calmed down.
+If there are children in the chairlift or other passengers are getting restless, they should be kept calm.
 The most important rule is to remain calm and follow the instructions of the staff.
 Passengers should never act on their own authority or even try to jump off.
-Chairlifts often go higher than expected and therefore there is a high risk of injury.
+Chairlifts are often higher off the ground than they seem and therefore there is a high risk of injury.

 Before getting off

-Disembarkation is smoothest when passengers prepare themselves in good time.
-To do this, it is absolutely advisable to keep your equipment together, stay alert and lift your skis out of their holders and the tips of your skis a little before you arrive.
+Getting off is smoothest when passengers prepare themselves in good time.
+To do this, it is especially advisable to keep your equipment together, stay alert, ensure that your legs are clear of any obstructions and lift the tips of your skis a little before exiting.
 This prevents the skis from ramming into the snow, which reduces the risk of injury.

-Automatic brackets open about 20 seconds before exit.
-If they need to be opened manually, most lifts have signs, lift staff or signal lights to indicate when the stirrups can be opened.
-All skiers should coordinate beforehand so that everyone is ready to open.
+Automatic safety bar systems open about 20 seconds before exit.
+If they need to be opened manually, most lifts have signs, lift staff, or signal lights to indicate when the safety bar can be raised.
+All passengers should coordinate beforehand so that everyone is prepared.

 Getting off

 Chairlifts typically have two phases at the top station.
 First there is a flat area where the skis touch down, but the poles are still held in one hand before pushing off the lift with the other and finding balance.
 This is followed by a gentle slope that helps to glide quickly out of the exit area.
-Skiers and snowboarders should not stay there too long in order not to hinder following skiers or be hit by the lift.
-Only when you are far enough away from the lift are both poles taken in hand and the descent begins.
+Skiers and snowboarders should not stay there too long so that they don’t hinder the next round of passengers or be hit by the lift.
+Once you are far enough away from the lift, you can take a pole in each hand again and begin your descent.
 This is important because using the poles too early can either damage the poles or cause falls.
 For example, other passengers may be hit with the poles or the poles may get stuck in the snow, increasing the risk of damage to the equipment.

 When the chairlifts are full, it can be difficult to get off.

-If you fall down when getting off, you should try to get up again as quickly as possible and move on.
+If you fall down when getting off, you should try to get up again as quickly as possible and keep moving.
 If you can’t do this, you can roll to the side so that you are not in the way of other skiers getting off.
-If winter sports enthusiasts have more difficulties, they should give the lift staff a hint.
+If skiers and snowboarders are having great difficulty, they should notify the lift staff.
 They are generally very attentive and helpful and will stop the chairlift if necessary.

 Otherwise, it is important to observe the markings and signs on the chairlift.
 Instructions such as “No swinging” or “Open the bar now” should be followed for your own safety.
 These instructions are not always written out.
 Sometimes pictograms, such as an arrow pointing to the bar, show what to do.